MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/Update-retail-channel.md

 ---
 # required metadata

-title: Apply updates and extensions to Retail Cloud Scale Unit
+title: Apply updates and extensions to Commerce Scale Unit (Cloud)
 description: This topic shows how to apply updates and extensions to cloud-hosted Commerce channel components.
 author: AamirAllaq
 manager: AnnBe